About CRPN

 In 1951, a law was enacted (on April 27, 1951), followed by an initial application decree (on January 7, 1952), which created CRPNPAC.

-Since then, six new decrees (January 5, 1963, June 18, 1984, June 30, 1995, May 27, 2005, November 10, 2011, and December 31, 2012) have resulted in significant changes to CRPN’s rules.
+Since then, several new decrees (January 5, 1963, June 18, 1984, June 30, 1995, May 27, 2005, November 10, 2011, and December 31, 2012, October 31, 2023 and November 20, 2023) have resulted in significant changes to CRPN’s rules.

 It falls within the scope of the regulations regarding the application of social security schemes to salaried workers and their family who travel within the European Union.